 and tracking_clicked not exists )

-You can edit this rule to add additional conditions for matching Subscribers or use as is.
+You can edit this rule to add additional conditions for matching Contacts or use as is.

 The 'campaigns' argument in the Advanced Segmentation Rules can only appear in a query once.
 While you can query for events in multiple campaigns by grouping them together, there is no option to add multiple groups of campaigns.
 This is why you cannot make different groupings from the Event Based Segmentation wizard.

-For example, if you wanted to find all subscribers who were sent one campaign, but not sent a second campaign, the expected formatting would be:
+For example, if you wanted to find all contacts who were sent one campaign, but not sent a second campaign, the expected formatting would be:

 (tracking_sent not exists)